 - 3.1.
-London Metropolitan believes that data management is vital to research integrity. - 3.2.
-Research data should be stored securely, and researchers must be familiar with our data management policy and must adhere to it (see 8.1.3 below). - 3.3.
-Research data must be stored securely on Box and sharing of data within this system. - 3.4.
+London Metropolitan believes that data management is vital to research integrity. - 3.
+Research data should be stored securely, and researchers must be familiar with our data management policy and must adhere to it (see 8.1.3 below). - 4.
+Research data must be stored securely on University's internal data storage systems and sharing of data within this system. - 5.
 The University recognises the importance of data sharing as a means of building networks, extending influence and generating impact.
 Whether by London Met research teams, or teams inside and outside the university must be considered as part of our Ethics approval system.
-Researchers must familiarise themselves with our guidance on Box storage (see below 8.1.5 below). - 3.5.
+Researchers must familiarise themselves with our guidance on data security and data usage. - 3.2.
 Researchers must also be aware of our policy on research and GDPR, including the relationship between us and our data providers, in terms of our obligations and their rights (see below 8.1.4).